openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 #### Tech Preview -> GA

-* More options exposed in Monitoring Stack resource
+* More options exposed in `MonitoringStack` resource
-* We have onboard at least few Addons on this feature.
+* We have onboarded at least a few Addons to this feature
 * Our bundle is well documented on Operator Hub
-* We have few semver versions released, periodic release cycle defined.
+* We have a few semver versions released, periodic release cycle defined

 #### Removing a deprecated feature